-Regardless of the whether you are using the software to estimate AADT or collect ATR data, the software requires updated list of ATRs, entered on the third tab.
+Regardless of the whether the user is using the software to estimate AADT or collect ATR data, the software requires the list of ATRs entered on the third tab.
+ATRs can get added or removed for various reasons.
+So, the ATR list needs to be updated accordingly in an excel file (.csv file) and it should be uploaded whenever we use the software